Rishit-Ranjan/MuseumX/README.md

 ## Additions

-use the Admin page to create entries at runtime.
+Use the Admin page to create entries at runtime.